Saturday, December 18, 2010

 Very near to the beginning of the Book of Abraham, Chapter 1, verse 12, we see a reference to Facsimile 1: "And it came to pass that the priests laid violence upon me, that they might slay me also, as they did those virgins upon this altar; and that you may have a knowledge of this altar, I will refer you to the representation at the commencement of this record."

-Clearly, Joseph Smith believed that this portion of the papyrus was the commencement of the Book of Abraham, since from here he produced Facsimile #1.
+Clearly, Joseph Smith believed that this portion of the papyrus was the commencement of the Book of Abraham, since from here he produced Facsimile #1, shown below next to the original papyrus and also with an overlay to demonstrate that the papyrus is definitely Facsimile #1's source.

 Smith described the scene as showing the attempted human sacrifice of Abraham by the idolatrous priest of Elkenah.
 Egyptologists, however, say that it actually depicts the resurrection of Osiris.
 It is similar to a wall relief in the Dendera Hathor Temple Complex in Qena, Egypt (Picture courtesy of Wikimedia Commons).